The Land Before Time Retold

 "Really?"
 Aylene asked.

-"Yes," her grandma nodded, "it was…my treasure for a long time but I felt…let's just say that it may benefit you in some way."
+"Yes," her grandmother nodded, "it was…my treasure for a long time but I felt…let's just say that it may benefit you in some way."

 Aylene sat up and stared at her grandmother with subtle curiosity.

 "Dinner will be served soon."
-Elaine immediately turned away.
+Elaine said, immediately turned away.
 "I'm making tilapia with rice."

-As Elaine left to go back downstairs, Aylene was left with the ponder question of what her grandmother could've meant by the stone "benefiting" her in some way.
+As Elaine left to go back downstairs, Aylene was left pondering over the question of what her grandmother could've meant by the stone "benefiting" her in some way.
+Although speaking ambiguously wasn't uncommon for Elaine to do, this particular phrase stood out in Aylene's mind for some reason.